TekCastPork/Elite-Exploration-Profit-Estimator/README.md

 Please at least read the how to install and run sections, as that process isnt drag and drop yet.
 It will be eventually, but not yet.

+Do know, this program can't determine your profits mid way through a journey, it can only determine your profits from the point you start the program.

 ## What is this?

 This is a program I am working on that attempts to help Elite: Dangerous pilots determine their profits from exploration data.